 In the last article, we recommended cost consolidation as a way for firms to cut cross-border transaction costs.
 That is more relevant than ever given that the same World Bank report concluded that banks were the most expensive remittance channels at 11% in the first quarter of 2019.

 But what is the most effective way to reduce remittance costs (lowering it to 3% by 2030 is a Sustainable Development Goal)?
-This article suggests employing third-party payment facilities with the latest fintech capabilities that can form a bridge across the two stages of remittance.
+This article suggests employing third-party payment facilities that can form a simple bridge across the two stages of remittance.

 Why?
-Using Tranglo as an example, its network spans thousands of pick-up points all over the world, with 24/7 single or mass payouts to several countries for the ultimate convenience.
+Using Tranglo as an example, its network spans thousands of pick-up points all over the world, with 24/7 single or mass payouts to several countries.
 Tranglo’s model is also extremely scalable and fully integrated.
-This allows money transfer operators/consumer-facing businesses to cut operational costs, which translates to lower remittance fees.
-Everybody wins.

 Sending money across borders is very common.
 The trick is doing so through reliable and affordable remittance services.
-Together we can ensure that cross-border payments, in particular inward and outward remittances, are accessible to the masses.
+Making sure remittance is accessible to all often involves careful planning, and knowing when to engage a third-party solution and when to stick to the tried and true, albeit conventional, methods.
 Connect with us to know more.